Johnson Hall

 Living in Johnson Hall

-The triple rooms in Johnson Hall are 16' X 16'.
-The lounge area has cable television, a foosball table and a fireplace.
-Recent renovations in Johnson Hall include laundry room and bathroom improvements, and furniture upgrades in all main lounges.
-There is a Living Learning classroom located on the first floor that is used for classes during the day and community programs in the evenings.
+The lounge area has a foosball table, a couch with table seating areas.
+Recent renovations in Johnson Hall include a laundry room and bathroom improvements, and furniture upgrades in all main lounges.
+Johnson Hall is also home to the PHE Office.
 Eco-friendly elements include water-saving toilets, low-flow shower heads, energy-saving light bulbs, and recycling bins.

 Johnson Single